EmilHvitfeldt/tripleblind/README.md

 # tripleblind

-The goal of tripleblind is to allow for easy annonomitation of the data before EDA to reduce biases.
+The goal of tripleblind is to allow for easy anonymization of the data before EDA to reduce biases.

 **VERY EARLY WIP, expect mayor changes and the framework falls into